Bracing Puppy Ears

 Step 3:Using the patterns, cut out one crossbrace and four dots from the moleskin.
 The moleskin cut-outs

-Hint: Be sure to shake the bottle of Skin Bond well before applying it.
+Hint: Be sure to shake the bottle of adhesive well before applying it.
 After brushing it on, allow it to become slightly tacky (wait about a minute) prior to pressing the glued surfaces together.

 Gluing the dots

 Step 5:Peel the backing away from the ends of the crossbrace, but do not completely remove the entire backing.
 Fold it away from the short ends of the crossbrace and trim it off at the fold, leaving the adhesive exposed only on the ends of the crossbrace.
-Apply Skin Bond to the these adhesive areas, then glue the fuzzy side of the dot sandwiches to them.Assembling the brace
+Apply adhesive to the these sticky areas, then glue the fuzzy side of the dot sandwiches to them.Assembling the brace

 Go to Page 2 of Instructions